iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Time Limit for Jr. Small Group
 Junior Small Group now has a time limit of 4 minutes compared to the normal Small Group time limit of 5 minutes.

+#### Changing Routine Participants
+As specificed in "Deadline For Signing Up", groups can now specify alternates and, in the case of injury or illness, the group may substitute riders up until the start of the routine.
+The Chief Judge must be notified of any changes or substitutions to be made.

-## 8 & 9 Freestyle: Standard Skill and X-Style
+## 8 Freestyle: Standard Skill
 No substantial rule changes were made.

+## 9 Freestyle: X-Style
+No substantial rule changes were made.

 ## 10 Flatland
-The Flatland chapter underwent a large edit for content and clarity.
-Along with that, here are the important changes:
+Along with rule changes, the Flatland chapter underwent a large edit for content and clarity.
+Here is a summary of the important changes:

 #### Last Trick in Prelims
 A rider now only has two attempts to perform a last trick in the preliminary round.
 They still have three attempts during the battles.